Skip to main content

 Human History

-The Ötztal has been used by humans for at least 10,000 years, with the discovery of the 5,300-year-old Ötzi Iceman in 1991 providing the most dramatic evidence of prehistoric Alpine activity. Ötzi's sophisticated equipment—copper axe, bow, leather clothing, and medicinal herbs—demonstrated that Copper Age people were traversing high mountain passes, likely for trade, herding, or seasonal migration.
+The Ötztal has been used by humans for at least 10,000 years, with the discovery of the 5,300-year-old Ötzi Iceman in 1991 providing the most dramatic evidence of prehistoric Alpine activity. Ötzi's sophisticated equipment including a copper axe, bow, leather clothing, and medicinal herbs demonstrated that Copper Age people were traversing high mountain passes, likely for trade, herding, or seasonal migration.
 Throughout antiquity and the medieval period, the Ötztal served as a transit route between the Inn valley and the South Tyrolean lowlands via high passes including the Timmelsjoch.
 Pastoral farming has shaped the valley's cultural landscape for centuries, with transhumance traditions moving livestock between valley farms and high alpine meadows (Almen) that are still actively grazed today.
 The Vent and Obergurgl communities at the valley head developed as mountaineering centers in the 19th century, when the Ötztal Alps attracted alpinists seeking first ascents.
 The Similaun hut and other alpine shelters were built by the Austrian and German Alpine Clubs to support mountaineering and scientific research.
 The 20th century brought ski tourism development, transforming Sölden and Obergurgl into internationally known winter sports destinations.
-Despite this tourism development in parts of the valley, the nature park areas preserve large expanses of wilderness that remain close to their historical character, with traditional farming practices continuing in the side valleys.
+Despite this tourism development in parts of the valley, the nature park areas preserve large expanses of wilderness close to their historical character, with traditional farming practices continuing in the side valleys.

 Park History